 A sump pump is a pump that is installed in a basement or crawl space, just below the floor.
 They're designed to collect water from the foundation soil and from a perimeter French drain, discharging the water outside of the house through a line of PVC pipe.
 A sump pump system involves everything that keeps your basement dry- including the sump pumps, the battery backup sump pump, the sump pump alarm, and the sump's liner, lid, stand, and discharge line.

-If you live in Greater Knoxville, TN or Southern KY and would like a free sump pump installation estimate, call or contact us today!
+If you live in Greater Knoxville, TN and would like a free sump pump installation estimate, call or contact us today!

 Generally, a sump pump will sit in a sump pump liner, which can range in quality from a cheap plastic or metal bucket to a large, clog-resistant liner.
 Experienced and reliable contractors will surround the space outside of the bucket with clean stone in order to keep away mud and potentially clogging debris.
 The sump pit and liner containing the sump pump should be appropriately sized.